So, you’ve decided to start an offshore outsourcing project.

 Nevertheless, choosing exactly which city to outsource from can be difficult.

 Which will give you the edge – Hanoi or Ho Chi Minh?

 These two cities have shaped Vietnam’s digital transformation over the past decades and are now capitalizing on the high skill level of their young population to provide competitive growth opportunities for companies of all sizes.

 Situated in the Red River Delta of Northern Vietnam is Hanoi – the capital and political center.
 Drawing on more than 1,000 years of rich history to tell its story, Hanoi served as a citadel, administrative center, capital of the French Indochina, and capital of the Socialist Republic of Vietnam.
 It is the second most populated and economically developed city hosting most of the country’s governmental institutions.

 The country’s financial center, Ho Chi Minh City is the largest city there in terms of population and economic development.
 Its history evokes the city’s evolution from a fishing village to the capital of the French colony of Cochinchina.
 And later, the capital of the independent republic of South Vietnam.

 As tech hubs, both cities have a community of tech-savvy people who are fueling the country’s growth as a competitive offshore outsourcing spot.
 An increasing number of IT specialists trained overseas are returning to Hanoi or Ho Chi Minh City and applying their expertise and new western ways of thinking at home.

-Ho Chi Minh City is indeed known for the business-oriented mindset of its people and diverse business opportunities, but Hanoi offers deeper technical expertise and more stability for longer-term investment.
-Through its embassies and government institution, the capital city also opens up perspectives of foreign exchanges and partnerships unrivaled by any other city in the country.
+Ho Chi Minh City is indeed known for the business-oriented mindset of its people and diverse business opportunities.
+On the other hand, Hanoi offers deeper technical expertise and more stability for longer-term investment.
+Through its embassies and government institution, the capital city also opens up perspectives of foreign exchanges and partnerships, unrivaled by any other city in the country.